What are the benefits of rejecting online ads? And is this really the start of a larger cultural shift?

 - Take your privacy into your own hands.
 Don’t assume that companies will take care of your data.
 Breaches are more common than most people realize.
 Even if a corporation promises to protect your data, you can still take your own steps towards security.
 For a start, avoid using the same login for multiple sites and consider starting a separate bank account for online transactions.
 Use a password manager to supercharge your security.

-NordVPN won't just ensure your online security and privacy – it'll help protect you from annoying and malicious ads, too.
+NordVPN not only will increase your online security and privacy – it’ll help protect you from annoying and malicious ads, too.